ziikio/docs/docs/schedule.md

 Parameter | Type | Description
 --------- | ---- | -----------
-ID | Integer | The ID of the shift
+ID | Integer | The ID of the registration

 ### Permissions Required